Non-Schwarzschild black-hole metric in four dimensional higher derivative gravity: analytical approximation: Discussion

 Here we used the expansion up to the forth order and achieved accuracy in the metric functions with the maximal error of fractions of a percent.
 Once it is necessary, expansion to higher orders will produce much more accurate representation of the metric.

-\acknowledgments{R. K. would like to thank H. L\"u for sharing his Mathematica\textregistered{} code which produces the numerical solution considered here.
-R. K. was supported by ``Project for fostering collaboration in science, research and education'' funded by the Moravian-Silesian Region, Czech Republic and by the Research Centre for Theoretical Physics and Astrophysics, Faculty of Philosophy and Science of Sileasian University at Opava.
-A.~Z. thanks Conselho Nacional de Desenvolvimento Cient\'ifico e Tecnol\'ogico (CNPq) for support and Theoretical Astrophysics of Eberhard Karls University of T\"ubingen for hospitality.}
+\acknowledgments{R. K. would like to thank H. Lü for sharing his Mathematica\textregistered{} code which produces the numerical solution considered here.
+R. K. was supported by ``Project for fostering collaboration in science, research and education'' funded by the Moravian-Silesian Region, Czech Republic and by the Research Centre for Theoretical Physics and Astrophysics, Faculty of Philosophy and Science of Silesian University at Opava.
+A.~Z. thanks Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) for support and Theoretical Astrophysics of Eberhard Karls University of Tübingen for hospitality.}

 \begin{widetext}